jam-jar-binks/Grofit_scraper/README.md

 GROWTH.
 PROFIT.
 GROFIT.

 This program allows me to make a list of people who didnt check the minimum sell price for items before placing a buy order.
 I run the program, and it finds two orders that has one selling for more than the other buys for.
 Tl;dr run program, trade the items you're told to, PROFIT!

+use the exe, the .py is for nerds who like to chenk the code.